Gold in Virginia

 In the subsequent radioactive decay process, a beta particle (electron/positron) is emitted from that neutron.
 The neutron is converted into a proton by that beta decay, and an atom of an element with one higher atomic number is formed.

 Nearly all gold atoms were created very quickly in what physicists called the r-process, for with "r" for "rapid" nucleosynthesis.
 It is possible that some gold atoms formed in the s-process ("s" for "slow"), just before an old star becomes a white dwarf.
+It is also possible that super-heavy unstable elements with more than 260 protons in their nucleus formed in massive stars during the first five billion years of the universe, and then through rapid fission created stable elements now found in the Perodic Table with less than 120 protons.

-Assuming the atoms of gold found in Virginia today were formed originally by the rapid nucleosynthesis process, then Virginia's gold deposits started with the collision of two neutron stars to create a kilonova or when the nickel-iron core collapsed in a Type II supernova.
-Those supernovae are high-energy explosions of fast-spinning stars with a strong magnetic field.
+Assuming the atoms of gold found in Virginia today were formed originally by the rapid nucleosynthesis process, then Virginia's gold deposits started either with the collision of two neutron stars to create a kilonova or when a single star's nickel-iron core collapsed to create a Type II supernova.

-In an initial pressure cooker phase leading to a supernova, the star's core collapses.
-The pressure compresses atomic particles together faster than radioactive decay splits the nuclei apart, and forcing a proton into a nucleus is one way a star creates a new element.
-Almost immediately, in the second phase a violent explosion expels the newly-formed elements into a gaseous cloud.
+A supernova is a high-energy explosion of a fast-spinning star with a strong magnetic field.
+In the initial pressure cooker phase, the collapse of a star's core compresses atomic particles together faster than radioactive decay splits the nuclei apart.
+The intense pressure forces a proton into a nucleus, creating a new element.
+Almost immediately, in the second phase, a violent explosion expels the newly-formed elements into a gaseous cloud.

 all gold on earth came from outer space, and the gold atoms may have formed when two neutron stars collided